wahlflo/showExposedGitHubEmails/README.md

 # showExposedGitHubEmails
-A crawler who lists all emails used by one person in github using the GitHup API.
+A crawler who lists all emails used by one person in github using the GitHub API.

 ## Installation